nrobin24/pharmacology-thesis/#ch5-conclusion/chapter5.md

 Prioritize performing experiments from different domains in tandem.
 In order to build a strong case that a certain signaling event occurs, I found that it is not only necessary to use small molecule perturbation but also through genetic means such as siRNA.

+### 5.4.1 - Increased emphasis on in vivo disease models

+This is hard because it requires specialists, but ultimately yields the highest impact and most clinically relevant findings.
+While discovering novel biology is interesting in its own right, if we stick to disease models then we will increase the rate at which critical new therapies are made.

+### 5.4.2 - Move beyond the pathway paradigm

+In the past we aknowledged the phenomenon of cross talk, but this should be considered the norm.
+Signaling pathways were discovered based on their ability to produce visible morphological phenotypes in model organisms.
+The knowledge that we have acquired about how signaling molecules act upon one another is still extremely valuable, but we should view the system as an interconnected network rather than a series of pathways.

+This is already happening, see systems biology and various omics fields.
+Approaches like ARACHNE attempt to reverse engineer transcription factors.

+Cancer research has shown that thinking strictly by pathway is not helpful when developing therapeutics.
+Cancers will find a way around road blocks, and inhbitors are not as specific as we thought they were.

+### 5.4.3 - Develop Appropriate Channels of Collaboraton for Automated Discovery

+Academic labs would benefit from the ability to quickly share assays, protocol, and libraries.

+Each of these things requires a special set of skills: development of disease assay, miniaturization, scale up, data analysis, manual validation of hits.
+It is difficult for a single academic lab to gather this mix of people.
+It's particularly hard to connect those on the forefront of disease biology and those who have technical skills needed for automation.
+The current journal publication and authorship model does not offer the correct set of incentives for these wide collaborations.

 Continue to hone in vivo disease models.
 Academic labs should copy the model of how biotech companies function.
 They should establish channels for collaboration between discovery oriented groups, and groups